neondatabase/examples/deploy-with-railway/README.md

 ## Deploy the application to Railway platform

-Follow the guide for instructions on how to deploy the application to the Railway platform, and set automatic deployments with GitHub.
+Follow the guide for instructions on how to deploy the application to the Railway platform, and set  up automatic deployments with GitHub.